ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

-   * The 'cursor' parameter MUST be included if the Authorization Server supports both the diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}).
+   * The 'cursor' parameter MUST be included if the Authorization Server supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}).
 Its value is specified according to what is defined in {{sec-using-cursor-full-query-response}}, and provides the requester with information for performing a follow-up diff query using the "Cursor" extension (see {{sec-using-cursor-diff-query-response}}).

       If the Authorization Server does not support both diff queries and the "Cursor" extension, this parameter MUST NOT be included.
 In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter if present.